How to choose the right no annual fee secured credit card

 - Does the provider report to the credit bureaus?

-It’s important to know that the provider will report your payments to the two major credit bureaus (Equifax and TransUnion).
+It’s important to know that the provider will report your payments to the 2 major credit bureaus (Equifax and TransUnion).
 If the provider doesn’t report to the bureaus, your credit score won’t change.

 If you’re looking to build or rebuild your credit, a secured credit card could be a great solution.
 While your options are slim, you can find a no annual fee secured credit card to help keep your costs to a minimum.